Raimondo Carnera

-Raimondo Carnera (2 February 1915 – 2002) was a Danish fencer.
+Raimondo Carnera (2 February 1915 – 2002) was an Italian-Danish fencer.
 He competed in the individual and team épée and sabre events at the 1952 Summer Olympics.
+He became a Danish citizen shortly before the 1952 Olympics.

+He won 67 Danish championship, 8 individual and 59 in teams.
+He was Scandinavian champion 8 times.

 Raimondo Carnera was a cousin to the Italian heavyweight boxer and world champion Primo Carnera.